The Epistle to the Hebrews

 “I am terrified and trembling” [Deut.
 9:19].

-22 But you have come to Mount Zion even the City of the Living God, to the heavenly Jerusalem, and to myriads of angels, 23 to a festal gathering, even the church of those who are firstborn, whose names are recorded in heaven, to God the Judge of all people, to the spirits of righteous people who have been perfected, 24 to Jesus, the mediator of the new covenant, and to the blood of sprinkling which proclaims something better than the blood of Abel.
+22 But you have come to Mount Zion even the City of the Living God, to the heavenly Jerusalem, and to myriads of angels, 23 to a festal gathering, even the church of those who are firstborn, whose names are recorded in heaven, to God the Judge of all people, to the spirits of righteous people who have been perfected, 24 to Jesus, the guarantor of the new covenant, and to the blood of sprinkling which proclaims something better than the blood of Abel.

 25 See that you do not reject the one who is speaking.
 For if those who rejected him who warned them on earth did not escape, how much less will we escape, if we repudiate him who is speaking from heaven.
 26 At that time his voice shook the earth, but now he has promised, saying: